vladmirfox/pokeemerald-expansion/docs/ai_flags.md

 AI prioritizes self destruction moves (Explosion, Memento).

 ## `AI_FLAG_PREFER_STATUS_MOVES`
 AI gets a score bonus for status moves.
-Should be combined with `AI_FLAG_CHECK_BAD_MOVE` to prevent using only status moves.
+This should be combined with `AI_FLAG_CHECK_BAD_MOVE` to prevent using only status moves.

 ## `AI_FLAG_STALL`
 AI prefers simple classically "stalling" behaviour.
 It will prioritize: